Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 # Disable Boot Animation

 It is also possible to just disable the boot animation allowing just the boot splash images to become the boot image.
-This will also prevent the audio from playing but you will loose the shut down animation.
+This will also prevent the audio from playing and you will loose the shut down animation.

 ```
 m3_h:/ $ su